anchore/anchore-charts/stable/feeds/README.md

 - **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### v2.3.0

+- Update Anchore Feeds image to v5.3.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/530/) for more information.
+- Bump kubeVersion requirement to allow deployment on Kubernetes v1.29.x clusters.

+### v2.2.0

+- Update Anchore Feeds image to v5.2.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/520/) for more information.
+- Removes the `null` value from the default `ANCHORE_GITHUB_TOKEN` environment variable in the `anchore-enterprise-feeds-env` secret.
+This was causing issues with all feeds drivers if a token was not provided.

 ### v2.1.0